 P: Then we will essentially be adopting the modern scientific view?

 S: Yes, but with the difference that scientists and those people to whom we delegate responsibility for human cooperation in societies - what we call the authorities or politicians - generally have more regard for Nature's creativity than those who don't have this delegated responsibility and are completely identified with all the possibilities for human creativity.

 Science and consciousness

 S: At the basis of thinking, according to the modern scientific view, is the idea that non-living objects, with no consciousness behind them, are acting in accordance with impersonal mechanical laws, that is, mechanical necessities that have no meaning.
 All living bodies then come mysteriously into this picture of the universe on the Earth's surface.
 These living bodies, too, are considered to be without consciousness behind their activities and to be acting mechanically, that is, without consciousness of a meaning - with the exception of human bodies.
-Human bodies are generally regarded as the only conscious bodies, because humans can not only follow meanings - as objects and animals do, via mechanical and biological necessities - but can also create their 'own' original meanings, and can follow and realize those.
+Human bodies are generally regarded as the only conscious bodies, because humans can not only follow meanings the way objects and animals do, via mechanical and biological necessities, but can also create their 'own' original meanings, and can follow and realize those.

 P: So animals, within this view, are regarded as not being conscious?

 S: That's right.
 They are thought of as acting primarily in accordance with meaningful biological necessities and secondarily, in relation to their surroundings, in accordance with meaningless mechanical necessities.

 P: But then the biological necessities, though meaningful - that is, though determined by needs - are regarded as operating mechanically, as we have said before?